top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

-This gives one vote consisting of the two coordinates shown in [](#fig:coordinates) where $\theta$ and $\phi$ are representing the same coordinate.
+This gives one vote consisting of the two coordinates shown in [](#fig:vote_generation_straight) where $\theta$ and $\phi$ are representing the same coordinate.
 For every detected segment one of those votes can be calculated.
-The one pose having the most votes will be selected as our pose estimate.
+The one pose having the most votes will be selected as our estimated pose.

 #### Vote generation on a curve